0

 In some cultures, such as the Iban, textiles have played a major, if not central role, in all the ceremonies surrounding the important events in life.
 Power structures among women are based on dyeing and weaving skills.
 Perhaps the most important materials owned by families were textiles.

 Ikat textiles are among the hardest to make, as the tie-dye is done on the unwoven threads before they are woven into cloth.
 So with a design in the weaver's imagination, the thread is dyed in sections as per the pattern that is required to be created.
 This takes immense precision and calculation.
-So when we note that these textiles were made decades ago in the rainforests of Borneo - Kalimantan, Sabah & Sarawak, there is a sense of awe for the creators.
+So when we note that these textiles were made decades ago in the rainforests of Borneo - Kalimantan, Sabah & Sarawak, there is a sense of admiration for the creators.

 Further, textiles themselves were believed to have the power to connect to the spirit world.
 The motifs, the dyes and the complexity of the weaving - all factors that were a direct result of the weaver's skill and experience - contributed to the power held by a textile.